Cheapest non-owner car insurance companies in Colorado

 The bottom line: Non-owner car insurance in Colorado

-Colorado drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
-However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
-Coverage does not extend to you or the vehicle you're driving.
+Drivers in Colorado might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
+However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
+It does not cover you personally or any damage to the car you're driving.

 Non-owners car insurance averages $282 in Colorado, and Auto-Owners offers the lowest rates.
 In our analysis, Auto-Owners was the top pick overall.
 Remember that your age, gender, and driving record significantly impact insurance rates.